marmakoide/arduino/README.md

 building upon earlier tutorials.
 Each tutorial has some notes I took, as an attempt to leave the least amount of mystery.

 1. [led-blinker](tutorials/led-blinker) : blinks the Arduino UNO's on-board led
 1. [pin-trigger](tutorials/pin-trigger) : switch on and off the Arduino UNO's on-board led with pin 12
+1. [full-auto-led-blinker](tutorials/full-auto-led-blinker) : switch on and off an external led driven by pin 9, without ever leaving sleep mode
 1. [serial-sync-echo](tutorials/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
 1. [clock](tutorials/clock) : setup a timer to send a message on the serial output every second.
 1. [ADC](tutorials/analog-read) : sample an analog input to switch on and off switch on and off the Arduino UNO's on-board led.